AUTHENTIC ‘MAH JONG’ SOFA AND PILLOWS BY HANS HOPFER FOR ROCHE BOBOIS (13 PIECES)

 CONTACT US HERE ABOUT THIS ITEM.

-A 13-piece Mah Jong modular sofa set, designed in 1971 by Hans Hopfer for ROCHE BOBOIS.
-Upholstered in a customized mix of exclusive fabrics from the house of Missoni.
+A 13-piece Mah Jong modular sofa set.
+Designed in 1971 by Hans Hopfer for ROCHE BOBOIS, here upholstered in a customized mix of exuberant fabrics from the house of Missoni.

-All Mah Jong elements are entirely handmade, sewn in a dedicated Italian workshop using the processes and techniques of haute couture.
-Each cushion is hand-stitched in the manner of a luxury mattress.
+All of the elements are entirely handmade, sewn in a dedicated Italian workshop using the processes and techniques of haute couture, the cushions being hand-stitched in the manner of luxury mattresses.
+Whatever the environment, the Mah Jong can adapt to become the perfect setting for entertaining or relaxing.
+ROCHE BOBOIS’ most recognized design.

 HANS HOPFER (1931–2009) was a German sculptor, painter, and designer.
 He spent his time moving between Buenos Aires, Nuremberg, and Paris, and is known for pioneering the concept of “seating landscapes.”
 This design philosophy, which emerged in the 1970s, emphasized low-profile, modular, highly adaptable seating arrangements, encouraging fluid and informal approaches to living spaces.
 Hopfer was regarded as one of the world’s leading designers in his day.